SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/route.md

 ### update

 Updates route schedule with checkpoints.
 If checkpoint is being created, then it should have no id.
-If checkpoint is being updated, then it should have and ID.
+If checkpoint is being updated, then it should have an ID.
 If old checkpoint is not present in request, then it will be deleted.

 #### parameters